prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 ## Why

 Per [dev-summit consensus](https://docs.google.com/document/d/1uurQCi5iVufhYHGlBZ8mJMK_freDFKPG0iYBQqJ9fvA/edit#bookmark=id.q6upqm7itl24), we would like to avoid adding type and unit suffixes to metric names when translating from OpenTelemetry to Prometheus.
 These suffixes are currently required by the [compatibility specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/compatibility/prometheus_and_openmetrics.md).
 However, OpenTelemetry currently considers the metric type and unit identifying, whereas Prometheus does not.
 Simply removing suffixes might result in "collisions" between distinct OpenTelemetry metrics which have the same name, but different types (less commonly) or units.
+Additionally, it is possible in Prometheus to metrics with the same name, but different value types (float64 vs native histogram).

 ### Pitfalls of the current solution